HowardLander/DataBridge/README.md

 mvn test -Dtest=similarity.MeasureTest

-Howard's network classes can be tested using the following command from the server directory:
+Howard's network classes and Ren's code can be tested using the following command from the server directory:

-mvn test -Dtest=org.renci.databridge.util.NetworkDataTests.NetworkDataTest
+mvn test

-Ren's code doesn't have a junit test in github yet
+for more information on tests please see 'test_readme.txt' in the server directory